NeoTrix2000/Simple-MSIL-Compiler/README.md

 unmanaged code.
 You can however use veriable length argument lists on pointers to functions if you keep them managed
 3) initialization of static non-const variables must be done programmatically rather than 'in place' the way a normal C compiler does it - so there are initialization functions generated for each module.
 This impacts startup performance.

 This compiler will compile either an EXE or a DLL.
 The package generally defaults to compiling everything into the unnamed MSIL namespace, however, for interoperability with C# it is necessary to wrap the code into a namespace and an outer class.
 A command line switch conveniently specifies this wrapper.
 Also this compiler is capable of auto-detecting DLL entry points for unmanaged DLLs, so for example you can specify on the command line that the compiler should additionally import from things like kernel32.dll and/or user32.dll.
 This still requires header support so that prototypes can be specified correctly however.
+This compiler is designed to work with the same headers that Orange C for the x86 uses.

 By default the compiler automatically imports the entry points for msvcrt.dll, and the occmsil.dll used for function pointer thunking.
+A .net assembly 'lsmsilcrtl' is used for runtime support - mostly it performs malloc and free in managed code and exports some functions useful for handling variable length argument lists and command lines.

 It is possible to have the compiler combine multiple files into a single output; in this way it performs as a psuedo-linker as well.
 Simply specify all the input files on the command line.
 The compiler takes wildcards on the command line so you can do something like this for example to compile all the files, linking against several WIN32 DLLs, and giving it an outer namespace and class to be able to reference from C#.
 The /Wd switch means make a DLL.

 occil /omyoutputfile *.c /Wd /Lkernel32;user32;gdi32 /Nmynamespace.myclass

 The compiler will create structures and enumerations for things found in the C code, that can be used from C#.
-However a current limitation is the pointers to such objects are implemented as void * rather than as pointers to the correct object type, and have to be cast to be used from C#.
-This is being looked into.
+Unlike older versions, in this version pointers are mostly typed instead of being pointers to void.

+This compiler will also enable C# to call managed functions with variable length argument lists.

 Beyond that this is a C11 compiler, but some things currently aren't implemented or are implemented in a limited fashion